Steve Hurd: Artistic practice

 Upon graduating from UCLA, Hurd began exploring the idea that location can be the subject of an artwork and created site-specific works that used visual elements, often with paint, to discuss aspects of the specific place.
-This contextual approach to the subject led to his shift towards paintings derived from found source materials, transforming cultural detritus into socially and politically charged works.
+This contextual approach led him to shift toward paintings derived from found source materials, transforming cultural detritus into socially and politically charged works.

 Hurd's paintings employ a loosely naturalistic, drippy oil paint or adopt a blocky, painterly pixelation reminiscent of early computer graphics to reinterpret found source materials such as advertising flyers, magazine covers, art reviews, product logos, news photos, and his own agitated scribblings.
 This approach to painting plays a key role in Hurd's investigation into the nature of images and representation, offering a critique of contemporary society and serving as a methodical exploration of painting itself, reminding viewers that they are looking at a painted object.